JonPulfer/swiftodon/Sources/SignatureMiddleware/SigningBehaviour.md

 The three parts in this signature are:-
  * keyId - URL to the public key of the Person
  * headers - The headers used as source data for the signature
- * signature - The signature computed using the private key of the Person
+ * signature - SH256 hash of the headers which is signed using the private key of the Person and then base64 encoded

+For POST requests, an additional header is added which is a SHA256 of the request body.
+This is stored in `Digest` header which is then included in the signature.